nhsconnect/FHIR-NRLS-API/pages/development/interactions/api_interaction_update.md

 <div class="language-http highlighter-rouge">
 <pre class="highlight">
-<code><span class="err">PATCH [baseUrl]/STU3/DocumentReference/da2b6e8a-3c8f-11e8-baae-6c3be5a609f5-584d385036514c383142</span></code>
+<code><span class="err">PATCH [baseUrl]/STU3/DocumentReference/da2b6e8a-3c8f-11e8-baae-6c3be5a609f5-584d385036514c383142
+</span></code>
 Update the DocumentReference resource status for a pointer with the logical id of 'da2b6e8a-3c8f-11e8-baae-6c3be5a609f5-584d385036514c383142'.</pre>
 </div>

 ### Conditional Update by `masterIdentifier`

-The API supports the conditional update interaction which allows a provider to update a pointer using the `masterIdentifier`, negating the requirement to persist or query the NRL to obtain the generated logical id for the pointer.
+The API supports the conditional update interaction which allows a provider to update a pointer using the `masterIdentifier`, negating the requirement to persist or query the NRL to obtain the generated logical ID for the pointer.

 The query parameters should be used as shown: